 The table below shows the relationship between recommended single wire diameter and frequency range.

 of single wire [mm]

-With increasing frequency the current flows more and more along the outer surface of the conductor with increasing frequency.
-The measured alternating current resistance RAC rises compared against the direct current resistance RDC.
+With increasing frequency, the current flows more and more along the outer surface of the conductor.
+The measured alternating current resistance RAC rises compared to the direct current resistance RDC.
 With increasing resistance values the ohmic losses rise and can even exceed the DC-losses at high frequencies.

-The following graph shows the calculated frequency dependent RAC/RDC-trend of five different litz wire constructions with the same copper cross sectional area.
-It shows the AC-resistance and the HF-losses increase with the frequency, the thicker the single wire diameter selected.
+The following graph shows the calculated frequency dependent RAC/RDC trend of five different litz wire constructions with the same copper cross sectional area.
+It shows the AC-resistance and the high frequency losses increase with the frequency as ther single wire thickens.
 At a target frequency of 1 MHz the construction with 50 µm single wires has the best results.
-Nevertheless the related RAC/RDC-factor of 1,29 is still significantly higher from the optimum value of 1,0.
+Nevertheless, the related RAC/RDC-factor of 1.29 is still significantly higher from the optimum value of 1.0.

 In this case for example, a first step of improvement could be the selection of a smaller single wire diameter and/or optimization of the bunching construction.